it’s good to meet you

 Louieze, born in Portishead near Bristol in the UK’s South West, was a keen artist as a child and covered endless reels of wallpaper with drawings.

-The musical artists that have inspired Louieze reflect her passion for visual arts as well as music such as David Bowie and Kate Bush.
-Today, Louieze’s stereo is never without artists ranging from Escobar, Yann Tiersen to Talk Talk and Vangelis.
+Louieze has a passion for visual arts as well as music .
+Today, Louieze’s stereo is never without artists ranging from Kate Bush to David Bowie The Smiths, Escobar, 21 Pilots, U2, Yann Tiersen to Talk Talk and Vangelis.

 Years before, the first song Louieze wrote was inspired by the great mechanical and civil engineer Isambard Kingdom Brunel, whose engineering masterpiece SS Great Britain is a popular attraction in Bristol.

 Louieze’s first single What Ya Doing was written in her room at the top of her house while gazing at the view out of the window.
-Louieze says: “I was feeling a little confused, trapped by life and sensual at the same time.
-A real mixture”.
+Louieze says: “I was feeling a real mixture of feelings and emotions and the songs just flowed one after another after another”.